Portugal (Algarve) trip diary

 We thought of napping at that point, but were apparently a little wired from the drive.
 The day had cleared up, so we decided to go explore the beach area.
 It was quite lovely.

 Then we did manage to nap a bit (I to the sounds of CNN, which I don’t recommend—leads to weird sorts of half-dreams about Bush, Mel Gibson, and Haitian riots).
 We then drove to the neighbouring town of Praia de Rocha.
 It was livelier than our Praia de Vau (praia = beach), with many restaurants and pubs (like Babylon.
 Hee).
-We stopped at pizzeria for thin-crust pizza and cappuccino.
+We stopped at a pizzeria for thin-crust pizza and cappuccino.
 Then back to the hotel and off to sleep.

 The day began inauspiciously, with pouring rain.
 Nonetheless, we decided to head to the village of Silves, slightly to the north, which offers some interesting historical sites.
 Our first stop was an archeological museum.
 In what would become a repeated theme, all the exhibit plaques were in Portuguese only.
 Nevertheless, it was a small but interesting collection.
 The literal centerpiece of it was a huge ancient well; in fact, the whole museum was built around that well after it had been excavated.
 Also kind of cool was the ancient skeleton laid out as he was found, face planted down with the trajectory of the spear that killed him easily identifiable.